PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "The only thing old boy," the Duke said, the smile dropping from his face, "Is my Uncle.
 He will take it hard.
 He will come for revenge."

 "No worries, Weeveston.
-I can handle your Uncle Torvald."
+I can handle your Uncle Torvalds."

 "I wish you would."